cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Any state can declare to be the end state of the workflow to declare the completion of workflow execution.
+Any state with the exception of the [Switch](#Switch-State) state can declare to be the end state of the workflow, meaning that after the execution of this state is completed, workflow execution ends.
+Switch states require a transition to happen after their execution, thus cannot be workflow end states.

-The end definitions provides different ways to complete workflow execution, which is set by the "type" property:
+The end definitions provides different ways to complete workflow execution, which is set by the "kind" property:

 - **DEFAULT** - Default workflow execution completion, no other special behavior
 - **TERMINATE** - Completes all execution flows in the given workflow instance.
 All activities/actions being executed